ojaha065/simplePHPLoginSystem/README.md

 ## Setup

 As stated earlier, you'll need a MySQL database.
-The database requires very little space and any fairly recent version of MySQl should work.
+The database does not require a lot if space (unless you have LOTS of users) and any fairly recent version of MySQl should work.
 You can set up your database and create admin account manually, or you can use my automatic installer.

 ### Using the automatic installer
 0. Have a MySQL database that you have access to.